[Analysis] Key takeaways from the European elections

 Turnout up, but why?

 After 40 years of diminishing interest in the European elections, 2019 finally brought a rise in turnout in the EU elections.
 For 27 of the 28 EU states, with the exception of the UK, the estimated turnout came in at 50.5 percent, the European Parliament said.
-The turnout in the last European elections in 2014 hit a historic low of under 43 percent.
+The turnout in the last European elections inco 2014 hit a historic low of under 43 percent.
 Why the interest now?
 Some in the parliament already argued for the success of the Spitzenkandidaten system, ushered in by the EU parliament to force the national leaders' hands when picking the next EU commission president.
 Climate change, the 2015 migration crisis, and populists' relentless drive against the perceived 'Brussels elite' all contributed to the increasing interests of voters.

 Centre-right and centre-left suffers